wboykinm/billmorris.io/README.md

 ### Create a new shell post
 ```
 cd blog
-hugo new posts/YYYY-MM-DD_post-name/index.md
+echo "
+---
+layout: post
+title: ""
+date: "YYYY-MM-DDTHH:MM:SS-04:00"
+author: "Bill Morris"
+image: "../shoals/assets/img/YYYY-MM-DD_cover.png"
+tags: []
+description: ""
+---
+" > _posts/YYYY-MM-DD-post-name.md
 ```

-Add content, save the post.
+Add content to the new file, save the post.

 ### Adding a cover image

-Be sure to add a cover image by using the `cover=` tag in the metadata header of the post.
+Be sure to add a cover image by using the `image:` tag in the metadata header of the post.
 Add a string with the relative URL of whatever image best suits the post.

 ### Adding a bunch of gifs